SM2ITH: Safe Mobile Manipulation with Interactive Human Prediction via Task-Hierarchical Bilevel Model Predictive

 To address the problem stated in Section \ref{sect:problem_formulation}, we propose the architecture illustrated in Fig.~\ref{fig:block_scheme}.
 The SM$^2$ITH block (orange), the primary contribution of this paper, is responsible for computing the robot commands accounting for future human trajectories.
 Our method builds upon the \ac{HTMPC} control scheme \cite{du2023hierarchical} allowing to solve prioritized tasks efficiently, which are defined as a lexicographic optimization problem \cite{ehrgott2005multicriteria}, and embeds an optimal model for human motion as lower-level constraints resulting in a bilevel MPC optimization problem \cite{samavi2024sicnav}.

 The planning block (green in Fig.~\ref{fig:block_scheme}) provides the references that the robot must follow to execute the higher priority tasks at each time step.
 The human state estimation block (blue in Fig.~\ref{fig:block_scheme}) gives estimates of human positions and velocities through Kalman Filters.
-In this work, human positions are measured by external motion capture systems; however, this framework is agnostic to perception and can be extended to use onboard sensors \cite{samavi2025diffusion}.